Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 15.42.55 UTC
+- WIB: Senin, 8 Desember 2025 16.37.59 UTC
-- WITA: Senin, 8 Desember 2025 16.42.55 UTC
+- WITA: Senin, 8 Desember 2025 17.37.59 UTC
-- WIT: Senin, 8 Desember 2025 17.42.55 UTC
+- WIT: Senin, 8 Desember 2025 18.37.59 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: technology
+Kategori: friendship